svalinn/pydagmc/CONTRIBUTING.md

         - Include any necessary information for reviewers.

 3. **Code Review:**
     - Maintainers will review your PR.
 Be prepared to address feedback and make changes.
+Changes that are pushed to your branch in your fork will automatically update the PR.
     - The CI checks (GitHub Actions) must pass before your PR can be merged.

 4. **Merging:**